Best AI Robo-Advisor Alternatives for ESG Investing in 2026

 Values-flexible options: Walnut and M1 Finance

 These give you the most control over what you hold, which is exactly what a generic robo does not.
-Walnut lets you design thematic baskets with AI on the broker you already own, and M1 lets you hand-build a custom pie that it then rebalances toward.
+Walnut lets you design thematic portfolios with AI on the broker you already own, and M1 lets you hand-build a custom pie that it then rebalances toward.
 In both, the values screen is yours to define rather than chosen from a menu.

 Walnut

 An AI investing assistant you chat with on the broker you already own.
-It connects your existing brokerage through SnapTrade (read-only by default) and lets you talk through Claude, ChatGPT, or a built-in assistant about your real holdings, with each position framed against the S&P 500.
-Because you design your own thematic baskets, you can build a values or ESG tilt yourself rather than picking from a fixed menu.
+It connects your existing brokerage (read-only by default) and lets you talk through Claude, ChatGPT, or a built-in assistant about your real holdings, with each position framed against the S&P 500.
+Because you design your own thematic portfolios, you can build a values or ESG tilt yourself rather than picking from a fixed menu.

 - Best for: Investors who want to design a values or thematic tilt themselves and talk it through with AI on their existing broker.